Messerschmitt Bf 109 variants: E-7

 The E-7 was the next major production variant, entering service and seeing combat at the end of August 1940.
 One of the limitations of the earlier Bf 109Es was their short range of 660 km (410 mi) and limited endurance, as the design was originally conceived as a short-range interceptor.
 The E-7 rectified this problem as it was the first Bf 109 subtype to be able to carry a drop tank, usually the standardized Luftwaffe 300 L (80 US gal) capacity unit mounted on a centre-line rack under the fuselage, which increased its range to 1,325 km (820 mi).
 Fuel from the drop tank was pumped to the internal fuel tank via a large fuel line that ran up and along the inside starboard wall of the cockpit, with a clear sight glass located in the fuel line's main span so the pilot could easily see the flow of fuel and know when the tank was empty.
 Alternatively, a bomb could be fitted and the E-7 could be used as a Jabo fighter-bomber.
 Previous Emil subtypes were progressively retrofitted with the necessary fittings for carrying a drop tank from October 1940.
 Early E-7s were fitted with the 1,100 PS DB 601A or 1,175 PS DB 601Aa engine, while late-production ones received 1,175 PS DB 601N engines with improved altitude performance – the latter was designated as E-7/N. A total of 438 E-7s of all variants were built.

+E-8, E-9

+The second to last model, the E-8, was a long-range version of the E-1 using the drop tank installation of E-7.

+The last model, the E-9, was a reconnaissance variant of the E-7/N, featuring a drop tank, camera equipment and only two 7.92 mm MG 17 machine guns.